yarden00/hello-world/README.md

 To be or not to be, this is a question

-Creating a new branch is quick and simple.
+Creating a new branch is quick AND simple.

+This is changes made in readme-edits